digitc1/aadconsolidation/faq.md

 ### Is there any impact for the developers?

 Yes.
 During the entire migration process, the developers will not be able to login to the Azure portal anymore.
 The access to virtual machines (ssh, rdp) will remain during the entire process.
-The downtime can last for up to half a day.
+The downtime can last for up to _half a day_.

 ### Will all users be migrated?

 There are 3 possibilities that can arise:
-1. The user has a @ec.europa.eu account.
+1. The user has a @ec.europa.eu or @ext.ec.europa.eu account .
 In this case, the user will be migrated.
 1. The user connects with a local user account (@acp4euXXXhotmail.onmicrosoft.com).
 In this case, the user will be migrated if a corresponding @ec.europa.eu user can be found in the destination tenant.
 Otherwise, the user will not be migrated automatically and some additional manual steps will be required to complete the transition.
 1. The user connects with an external provider account (@company.com other than europa.eu).
 In this case, the user will not be migrated automatically and some additional manual steps will be required to complete the transition.